COSC-499-W2023/year-long-project-team-5/docs/weekly logs/abhinav_thota_log.md

 - added icons.
 - made it so that video can be previewed without using a button.
 Using react useEffect() instead so it automatically renders

+## Issue [#96](https://github.com/COSC-499-W2023/year-long-project-team-5/issues/96) Extend default theme.

+Work done so far:
+built the overall skeleton for theme object file, should be relatively easy to navigate and add new tokens to theme over default. redefine most of the token colors to suit dark/light mode theme

+Some thoughts:

+    it's quite a lot of work to theme over the default, right now it covers the basic components, but it's a lot of work to go over all the components. something to think about if we choose to go this route.
+    I haven't settled on font, colors and weight.
+My focus was to set up the file and structure.

+Additional work:
+- helped Josh and Abby with their assigned tasks and did peer reviews

+Notes:
+I want to move away from theming, I spent time debugging it, the UI could be overhauled, but it has its caveats worth discussing with the team.
+I want to focus on fixing as many bugs and improving upon the feedback we've received from peer testing next week.

 # Personal log (Jan 22-28)